 In the next posts, we will be talking about how to build a marriage on the firm rock that is Jesus Christ.
-But, in order to be able to build effectively on the rock, we must be clear about the way we must structure our marriage in such a way that it lasts and withstands all the vicissitudes that come.
+But, in order to be able to build effectively on the rock, we must be clear about how to structure our marriage in such a way that it lasts and withstands all the changes that will come.

-We will start by understanding what the foundation on which marriage must be built is, in order to be able to have a happy, healthy, blessed marriage.
+We will start by understanding the foundation that marriage must be built on to make it a happy, healthy, and blessed marriage.

 The foundation of a healthy marriage

 A marriage is built the same way a good foundation is laid when building a house.
-The foundation we lay to build our marriage will determine how strong it will be when all the vicissitudes of life come.
-If it is a strong foundation, built on Jesus, our Rock, the marriage will be steady on the Rock no matter what kind of problems come, or what storms hit it.
+The foundation we lay to build our marriage will determine how strong it will be when all the life changes come.
+If it is a strong foundation, built on Jesus, our Rock, the marriage will be steady on the Rock no matter what problems come, or what storms hit.

-On the contrary, if the foundations that are built are anchored to banalities, appearances, deceptions, lack of intimacy, storms will come and hit the weak foundations that have been built and the marriage, in the face of any vicissitude, will collapse.
+On the contrary, if the foundations are anchored to banalities, appearances, deceptions, or lack of intimacy, storms will come and hit the weak foundations and the marriage will collapse in the face of change.

 What foundation must every marriage have?